England captain Harry Kane to wear rainbow armband against Germany

 Germany goalkeeper Manuel Neuer has worn the armband in every match his side have played in June in honour of Pride Month.

-Harry Kane will wear a rainbow captain’s armband for England’s Euro 2020 last-16 clash with Germany at Wembley.
+Harry Kane wants to try and “kick out all inequalities” after it was announced he would wear a rainbow captain’s armband for England’s Euro 2020 last-16 clash with Germany at Wembley.

 The England skipper’s opposite number, Manuel Neuer has worn the armband in every match his side have played in June in honour of Pride Month.